Gwildor/Pyromancer/README.md

 ```

 ### Custom commands
 Writing own commands is fairly simple.
-Create a folder which will be the package name, with a folder named "commands" in it and a module to hold the commands in there.
-In your module, you can register functions to be a command with the built-in command decorator.
-After that you need to register it in your settings, and you can use it.
+Create a folder which will be the package name, with a file named `commands.py` in it to hold the commands.
+In `commands.py`, you can register functions to be a command with the built-in command decorator.

 #### Example